Frankism: Da'at, the mystical goal

-The last stage of the mystical path in Frankism is Da'at "cosmic cognizance".
-In the Zohar as well as in Frankism, Da'at describes the mystical place where all ten sefirot are united.
+The last stage of the mystical path in Frankism is Da'at, "cosmic cognizance".
+In the Zohar, as in Frankism, Da'at is the mystical place where all ten sefirot are united.
 It is an apparent sefira, which cosmologically means the "concealed knowledge" that creates a harmonizing union between two sefirot: the male principle of Chokmah and the female principle of Binah.
 It results from the fusion of these cosmic forces.
 On a physical level, "knowledge" means the sexual union of man and woman, which manifests itself in the union of Adam and Eve in Genesis 4:1.
 It is thus possible to reach Da'at through sexual intercourse.
-With the help of sexual rites, Jacob Frank wished to reach Da'as on earth, the last step of Jacob's ladder.
+With the help of sexual rites, Frank wished to reach Da'as on earth, the last step of Jacob's ladder.
 This knowledge was a higher realization that would bring a deep insight into everything.
 It was enlightenment and a fresh realization in one.
 With it would be associated a new name and a new soul.

 Frank emphasized that all the patriarchs, including Sabbatai Zevi, had been unable to enter Da'at because they had not been baptized.
 To be worthy of entering the Da'at, one must first reach the level of Esau, the acceptance of Catholicism.

-Frankism allowed all of its followers to take part in the mystical search for Da'at but demanded blind obedience to its leader, combined with the complete abandonment of all laws and teachings, which, in any case, they only appeared to follow.
-True to the motto: "The more blind and radical my obedience to my Lord, the more likely the possibility of reaching Da'at, after accepting Catholicism, the Frankists strove to complete the personal path to Da'at, which in the end would only be possible for a few select "Brothers and Sisters".
+Frankism allowed all its followers to take part in the mystical search for Da'at but demanded blind obedience to its leader and complete abandonment of all laws and teachings, which, in any case, they only appeared to follow, true to the motto: "The more blind and radical my obedience to my Lord, the more likely the possibility of reaching Da'at."
+After accepting Catholicism, Frankists strove to complete the personal path to Da'at, which in the end would be possible for only a few select "Brothers and Sisters".

-The triangle or "V" of the ladder refers to the Trinity, but at the same time to the earthly path of the Frankists: by getting rid of all laws and teachings, they degraded themselves and incurred the contempt of society.
-The "V" is applied to Edom, Shekhinah, and Da'at, meaning the Frankists should be baptized to reach the cosmic Esau, or, at the tip of the "V", the Virgin, who will raise them from the depths of their exile, leading them back up to Da'at.
-The beginning of the entry into Da'at will be seen on earth when the Frankists are integrated into non-Jewish society and accepted by the international community.
-Then, the mystical-cosmological path will continue.
+The triangle or "V" of the ladder refers to the Trinity, but also to the earthly path of the Frankists: by getting rid of all laws and teachings, they degraded themselves and incurred society's contempt.
+The "V" is applied to Edom, Shekhinah, and Da'at, meaning Frankists should be baptized to reach the cosmic Esau, or, at the tip of the "V", the Virgin, who will raise them from the depths of their exile, leading them back up to Da'at.
+The beginning of the entry into Da'at will be seen on earth when Frankists are integrated into non-Jewish society and accepted by the international community.
+Then the mystical-cosmological path will continue.